Myanmar women's national cricket team

-The Myanmar national women's cricket team is the team that represents Myanmar in international women's cricket.
+The Myanmar national women's cricket team represents Myanmar in international women's cricket.
 They made their international debut in the Thailand's World T20 smash in Thailand in January 2019.

 In April 2018, the International Cricket Council (ICC) granted full Women's Twenty20 International (WT20I) status to all its members.
-Therefore, all Twenty20 matches played between Myanmar women and other ICC members after 1 July 2018 will be a full WT20I.
+Therefore, all Twenty20 matches played between Myanmar women and other ICC members after 1 July 2018 have the full WT20I status.